Remote Work Boosts Productivity & Innovation, Say Multiple Studies

 - Eliminate bias and encourage diverse interactions: People evaluate ideas from colleagues more harshly than those from outsiders.
 Anonymity helps in evaluating ideas without prejudice.
 Similarly, conversations between different team members bring diverse perspectives and stimulate creativity.

 Turing is an automated platform that lets companies “push a button” to hire and manage senior, pre-vetted remote software developers.
-Firms can hire from a talent pool of 500K+ developers with strong technical and communication skills who work in their time zone.
+Firms can hire from a global talent pool of top 1% of 700K+ developers with strong technical and communication skills who work in their time zone.

 For more information, visit Turing’s Hire page.